Maxbrand/blog/content/post/Low budget car rig.md

 <br>
 {{< vimeo 286907857 >}}

-Of course, If you want to imitate this, make sure it's on a road you can control, we don't want any accidents caused by a flying camera or a damaged car.
+Of course, If you want to imitate this, make sure it's on a road you can control, we don't want any accidents caused by a camera flying of your car on a road in operation..